otirichk/alx-pre_course/README.md

 my first readme

-This is the second update
+This is the second update of README